4th Antiaircraft Artillery Battalion: Vella Lavella and re-designation

 The 4th Defense Battalion came ashore on D-Day during the assault on Vella Lavella and established positions near Barakoma Airfield.
 The battalion claimed five enemy airplanes shot down on the first day of the battle.
 Enemy air raids came frequently after the initial assault however they soon declined as enemy losses mounted.
 Between 15 August and 6 October 1943, the 4th Defense Battalion claimed to shootdown 42 Japanese aircraft during 121 total air raids.

 As the war progressed, the Marine Corps removed coastal artillery from the defense battalions in order to form additional heavy artillery units for the Fleet Marine Force.
 Because of the divestiture of the coastal defense mission, the battalion was re-designated as the 4th Antiaircraft Artillery Battalion on 15 May 1944.
-TAll elements of the 4th AAA Battalion were back on Guadalcanal by early July 1944.
+All elements of the 4th AAA Battalion were back on Guadalcanal by early July 1944.

 Guadalcanal, Peleliu and decommissioning

 The battalion remained on Guadalcanal until September 1944 when it was divided into a forward and rear echelon.
 The rear echelon remained on Guadalcanal while the forward echelon eventually arrived at the Kossol Roads on 25 October 1944 in order to assist the 12th Antiaircraft Artillery Battalion with defense of the Palau Islands.
 During this time they were under the operational control of the Army's 81st Infantry Division as the area ground defense commander for Peleliu.

 On 27 February 1945, two 90mm batteries, one 20mm battery and a searchlight battery that were part of the rear echelon on Guadalcanal were disbanded.
 The 2nd platoon of the Searchlight Battery still on Saipan was maintained.
 On 20 April 1945 the battalion was relieved of its mission on Peleliu.
 The battalions 2d Platoon Searchlight Battery on Saipan was disbanded on 5 May 1945.
 During April/May 1945 the remainder of the forward and rear echelons of the battalion were consolidated on Guam.
 On 9 June 1945 the 4th Antiaircraft Artillery Battalion was decommissioned.